SantiagoKirylukMaclean/assessment/REAME.md

 - All messages obtained from properties should have their language with Internationalization I18N.
 > End explication

+## Use Case
+**Normal Flow:**
+1. The client communicates with his insurance producer indicating what he had an accident by providing the policy number of guilty.
+2. The producer initiates the claim by entering the policy data of both and the proposed amount of compensation.

+    3. If the policies are from the same insurer, it is automatically accepted and closed.
+        4. If the policies are from different insurers and the amount is less than or equal to the acceptance amount, the company automatically accepted and closed.
+        5. The System updates the negotiation record with the data.
+        6. The system modifies the status of the claim to CLOSED.
+        7. End of use case.
+    4. The System updates the negotiation record with the data.
+    5. The system modifies the status of the claim to CLOSED.
+    6. End of use case.
+3. The System updates the trading record with the data received.
+4. The system initiates a claim in the OFFERED state.
+5. The producer of the guilty can reject or accept the offer of negotiation.

+**If PRODUCER ACCEPT THE OFFER:**
+6. The System updates the negotiation record with the data.
+7. The system modifies the status of the claim to CLOSED.
+8. End of use case.

+**If PRODUCER REJECT THE OFFER:**
+6. The System updates the negotiation record with the data.
+7. The system modifies the status of the claim to REJECTED.
+8. The victim's producer makes a new offer
+9. The process returns to point 3 of **NORMAL FLOW**

 ## Frameworks implemented on this solution

 1. SpringBoot